John L. Smith has printed false and defamatory statements about me in the Las Vegas Review Journal that are total lies

 If this is the kind of decision making that exemplified Flo Rogers’ tenure at KNPR, no wonder they were bleeding money and on the brink of bankruptcy.

-Posted in Uncategorized | Comments Off on Flo Rogers + John L. Smith + KNPR + Near Bankruptcy =
+Posted in Blog Posts | Comments Off on Flo Rogers + John L. Smith + KNPR + Near Bankruptcy =

 A Money-Losing No Brainer